 Scientific name: Homalomena rubescens ‘maggy’

-Synonyms: Homalomena maggy, maggie, shield plant, queen of hearts
+Synonyms: Homalomena maggy, maggie, Shield plant, Queen of hearts, Spade Plant

 Homalomena rubescens ‘maggy’ is native of Assam or Bangladesh, Southern Asia.
 It enjoys the damp, humid environment of the rainforest floor, receiving soft dappled light through the canopy.